North Korea nuclear test poses sanctions dilemma for major powers

 Unlike in the case of Iran, the United States has not sought to strangle regular trade between North Korea and the international community with threats to blacklist any company that does business in the country.

-Adam Smith, a former senior adviser at the U.S. Treasury Department Office of Foreign Assets Control, which enforces U.S. sanctions, said even the toughest steps might not change North Korea's behavior, given its small, isolated economy.
+Adam Smith, a former senior adviser at the U.S. Treasury Department Office of Foreign Assets Control, which enforces U.S. sanctions, said even the toughest steps might not change North Korea's behaviour, given its small, isolated economy, which unlike Iran's has few international connections.

 “It’s not clear to me that if they maxed out sanctions and made it like Iran that it would make any policy difference,” he said.

-(Reporting by David Brunnstrom and Joel Schectman; Additional reportng by Matt Spetalnick, Patricia Zengerle and Lesley Wroughton, and Ben Blanchard in BEIJING; Editing by Tom Brown and Nick Macfie)
+(Reporting by David Brunnstrom and Joel Schectman; Additional reportng by Matt Spetalnick, Patricia Zengerle and Lesley Wroughton; Editing by Tom Brown)